Daniel-Hanrahan-Tools-and-Games/The_Game_Of_Trusters/README.md

 A Video Game adaptation is in this repository and it is mostly written in C with a bit of C++ and it is a text-based game.

+To execute executable on linux, you open up terminal then you drag the executable into terminal then press enter.

 <h3>How to compile the video game adaptation with g++</h3>
 <ol>
   <li>Put this in the terminal first then press enter: g++ -c /"Path to the folder"/The_Game_Of_Trusters_Version_2/The_Game_Of_Trusters_Video_Game.cpp</li>